apostrophecms-legacy/apostrophe-preferences/README.md

 {{ aposPreferencesMenu(permissions) }}
 ```

-In tempaltes, your site preferences are now available in the `preferences` variable.
+In templates, your site preferences are now available in the `preferences` variable.

+## Changelog

+In version 0.5.14, important security provisions were added.
+You must pass the `permissions` object as was always documented above.
+If, as found in some of our older projects, you were previously passing `edit: true`, you will need to fix that as we are now checking permissions properly.

+Starting with version 0.5.14 we also refresh the page fully after preferences are saved.
+Since the preferences are global they tend to impact elements in the outer layout.
+Since they are edited rarely there is no real penalty for refreshing the page.